Where to See July 4 Fireworks In and Around L.A. This Year

 WHERE: Grand Park, 200 N Grand Ave., Los Angeles

-Pacific Palisades Fourth of July Parade
+Pacific Palisades Fourth of July Fireworks and Music DJ

 WHERE: Palisades Charter High School, 15777 Bowdoin St., Pacific Palisades